KEO-cls-eedi/specification/doc/clseedi.md

 existing trust
 <span id="REQ-22"><a href="#REQ-22">[REQ-22]</a></span>.

+Sending trust entries to a subsequent device is not allowed and SHALL be replied with `"errorNumber": 2` (protocol error).

 A trust payload is an array.
 Each array item can have one of two properties:

 * `certificate` - a full X.509 SHIP certificate in DER format, hex-encoded